JIbald/boot-kubernetes/notes/kubernetes.md

 # Tunnel ch6 l3

 ## Network Resolution Process

 DNS (/etc/hosts) -> IP address -> ingress controller -> service -> pod

+# Persistence Ch7 L5

+## Persistent volume

+- cluster-level resource
+- created *separately* from the pod
+- then attached to the pod
+- similar to ConfigMap in that way

+### static PV

+created manually by cluster admin

+### dynamic PV

+created automatically when a pod requests a volume that doesn't exist yet generally preferred

+## Persistent Volume Claim *PVC*

+- *request* for a persistent volume
+- when using dynamic provisioning, a *PVC* will automatically create a *PV*, unless one matching the Claim already exists
+- the *PVC* is then attached to the pod just like a volume